info@texmg.com

 Phishing vs. Whaling Phishing vs. Spear Phishing vs. Social Engineering

-Target AudienceBroad audience (mass emails)Specific individuals or groupsHigh-profile individuals (executives, CEOs)Individuals or groups through manipulation
+Target AudienceBroad audience (mass emails)Specific individuals or groupsHigh-profile individuals (executives)Individuals or groups through manipulation

 MethodologyCasts a wide net, aiming to deceive manyTargets individuals with personalized messagesTargets high-value individuals with authorityManipulates victims to divulge sensitive info